ZestyOwl/BL2-Playthrough-Randomiser/README.md

 Installing Option 1:
 1) Download the BL2.tar.gz file
 2) Extract the contents of BL2.tar.gz
-3) You can be run  tne program by double clicking BL2 or BL2JTTW to run in terminal, or by running the script in terminal.
+3) You can be run the program by double clicking BL2 or BL2JTTW to run in terminal, or by running the script in terminal.

 Installing Option 2:
 1) Download the .deb file